Sterling climbs as UK data not as bad as feared

 The euro has recovered broadly in recent days on expectations the European Central Bank may take action to lower borrowing costs for Spain and Italy.

-Analysts said this had led investors to shift focus back to poor UK economic fundamentals, which had previously taken a back seat as the market concentrated on euro zone debt problems.

 Surveys last week showed growth in Britain's dominant services sector slowed in July while manufacturing activity shrank.
-That suggests a poor start to the third quarter after the economy contracted more than expected in the first half.
+That suggests a poor start to the third quarter after the economy contracted more than expected in the first half of the year.